openstack/openstack-manuals/doc/install-guide/source/launch-instance-networks-private.rst

       +-----------------------+--------------------------------------+

    Non-privileged users typically cannot supply additional parameters to this command.
-The service automatically chooses paramters using information from the following files:
+The service automatically chooses parameters using information from the following files:

    ``ml2_conf.ini``: